mouse-reeve/recipes/markdown/cake/pistachio_tea_loaf.md

  - Preheat oven to 325 degrees F.
  - Line the bottom and long sides of a loaf pan with a long strip of parchment paper.
 Grease the paper and exposed sides of the pan.
  - In a food processor, grind the pistachios, sugar, and salt until powdery, but not a paste.
  - Cut the butter into small chunks and blend into the pistachio mixture.
-Run the food processor until the mixture forms a ball and then smooths out into a forsting-like conistenecy
+Run the food processor until the mixture forms a ball and then smooths out into a frosting-like consistency
  - Add the eggs one at a time, blending between each addition.
  - Blend in the milk.
- - Blend in the extracts abd baking powder, scraping down the sides of the processor's bowl.
+ - Blend in the extracts and baking powder, scraping down the sides of the processor's bowl.
  - Add the flour and pulse just until it is completely incorporated.
  - Pour the batter into the prepared pan, and bake for about 60 minutes, until a knife inserted into the center of hte cake comes out clean.
  - Cool in the pan on a rack for 10 minutes, then transfer the cake to the rack and cool completely.